telestore-rep/SDK/JavaScript/README.md

   end: "2024-05-10", // The final date (without time) of the UTC sample, if not specified, then the current one.

   limit: 10, // Number of transactions in the output, by default 10, but not more than 100
-  next_key: null, // After what identifier (deep into history) to continue the selection (for lazy loading)
+  end_tick: null, // After what identifier (deep into history) to continue the selection (for lazy loading)
   tx_types: [13, 14] // Transacion type
 });
 ```